youstormorg/Tiwi/README.md

 /g/data/gx60/experiments/2025-06-11_tiwi/20001101T0000Z

+The full path for the innermost 1 km resolution domain, for example for the 1970 to 1974 November climatology runs is in:

+/g/data/gx60/experiments/2025-06-11_tiwi/19701101T0000Z/Tiwi_12h_1970-1974_windzero/Tiwi_1/RAL3P2/um/

+Within this we have the data files in netcdf format:

+umnsaa_sfc000.nc   surface variables

+umnsaa_pa000.nc    3D variables on theta model levels

+umnsaa_rh000.nc    3D variables on rh model levels

 # Setup ACCESS-rAM3 to read your modified ERA5 files

 As of December 2025 these are just rough notes on this process and the directories are those that I used.